Intervention

 You can check students for understanding by asking them to recall what they learned in their own words.
 When you ask students to do this, you are asking them not to repeat back what they have heard, but instead to talk about that subject in a way that shows their level of understanding.
 As a result, the learning that occurs is deeper and better retained.

-Debriefs at the end of class can also reveal insights into student learning.
-Ask students to write about what they learned that day.
+Exit tickets at the end of class can also reveal insights into student learning.
+For example, ask students to write about what they learned that day.
 Reviewing these short summaries will show you which students seem to have mastered the material and which students may need more help.

 Use an expectation-based grading scheme